 This manual is issued under the authority of DoD Directive 5210.48, DoD Polygraph Program.
 Its purpose is to prescribe uniform Psychophysiological Detection of Deception (PDD/polygraph) procedures.
-The provisions of this manual are effective immediately and apply to those DoD elements that use PDD, and by agreement to other Federal law enforcement, counterintelligence, and security agencies that also use PDD procedures.
+The provisions of this manual are effective immediately and apply to those DoD elements that use PDD, and by agreement to other federal law enforcement, counterintelligence, and security agencies that also use PDD procedures.

-Procedures and formats prescribed herein are based upon the requirements of the Components and of the Federal agencies with established polygraph programs.
+Procedures and formats prescribed herein are based upon the requirements of the Components and of the federal agencies with established polygraph programs.

-This manual is mandatory for use by all of the Components and those Federal agencies participating in the Quality Assurance Program.
+This manual is mandatory for use by all of the Components and those federal agencies participating in the Quality Assurance Program.
 Heads of the Component organizations may issue supplementary instructions only when necessary to provide for unique requirements in support of their respective missions.

-Recommendations for revision to this manual are encouraged.
-Submit all proposed revisions or modifications in accordance with the procedures detailed in paragraph C.1.
-3. 2., below.
+This update supersedes the April 14, 2005, version of the Handbook.
+The modifications to this technical manual were completed in accordance with paragraph C.1.3.2., below.

-David A. Burtt, Director
+David Burtt, II Director